How can I pay my tax bill?

-Taxes are due on July 1, payable by August 1.
+Taxes are due on July 1, payable by August 2.
 You have a one month “grace” period in which to pay without penalty.
-If August 1 falls on a Sunday, you will have until August 2 in which to pay, in person or by mail.
+If August 1 falls on a Saturday or Sunday, you will have until that Monday in which to pay, in person or by mail.
 Bills in the amount of $100 or less are due in a single installment at this time.
 Bills in excess of $100 are due in two installments.
 The second installment of these bills will come due January 1, payable by February 1.

 Can the interest on my tax bill be waived?

 No. The Tax Collector does not have the authority to waive interest and makes no exceptions.
 As owners of property, taxpayers are responsible to see the taxes are paid when due.

 What if I never received a tax bill?

 Failure to receive a tax bill does not exempt you from payments of all taxes and all interest charges.
 If you do not receive a bill for which you are responsible, call the Tax Collector’s Office at (203) 576-7271 to request a copy or you can access your bill on the City’s website at www.bridgeportct.gov.
 On the right hand side of the home page, you will see a menu item which reads "Tax Bill Payment."
 Follow that link.

 Can I pay my taxes at my local bank?

 During collection periods only (July and January), taxpayers may pay their current tax bills (no back taxes) at any Fairfield County branch of People’s United Bank.
 You do not have to be a customer in order to pay there.
 Bring your entire bill and your payment.
 The bank will stamp your portion of the bill and forward to the Tax Collector’s Office the remaining portion to update your account.